-TES Filer City Station operates a 60 megawatt cogeneration facility that produces electricity and steam, which was constructed in 1988 in Filer City, Michigan.
 The facility currently operates two spreader stoker boilers.
 Each boiler is rated at 384 MMBTU per hour heat input and is currently combusting coal, wood, and tire derived fuel (TDF).
 Each boiler is equipped with a dry scrubber to control sulfur dioxide and acid gas emissions, and a baghouse to control particulate matter.
-Each boiler system uses a separate unit and contains their own exit points which are vented to the atmosphere through a single 250 foot tall main stack, which assists the site for maintenance work on the boiler systems.
-The steam from the boilers is used to power the onsite turbine.
+Each boiler system uses a separate unit and contains their own exit points which are vented to the atmosphere through a single 250-foot tall main stack, which assists the site for maintenance work on the boiler systems.
+The steam from the boilers is used to power the onsite turbine and sold to the adjacent company for process operations.
 Other sources of emissions at the facility are fugitive dust from the coal pile and onsite truck traffic, an emergency natural gas fired generator, and a diesel fired emergency fire pump.
 The emissions from these are uncontrolled.

-During the field inspection it was overcast, wet with on and off rain, and wind speeds about 5 miles per hour out of the west-northwest, and approximately 45°F. The site was clean and well maintained, and no odor was present.
+During the field inspection it was overcast, wet with on and off rain, and wind speeds about 5 to 10 miles per hour out of the northeast, and approximately 45 degrees Fahrenheit.
+The site was clean and well maintained, and no odors were present.
 A separated steam plume was observed from the stack.
-Mr. Howe and I met with Mr. Austin Swiatlowski, the CEMS Tech and Mr. Todd Guenthardt, the Sr. Maintenance Supervisor, for a facility inspection and records review, and both accompanied us through the facility to observe the permitted emission units and associated processes.
+Mr. Howe and I met with Mr. Austin Swiatlowski, the CEMS Tech and Mr. Todd Guenthardt, the Sr. Maintenance Supervisor, for a facility inspection and records review, and Mr. Swiatlowski accompanied us through the facility to observe the permitted emission units and associated processes.

-During the inspection both boilers were operating and the facility was filling the bunkers by conveyors with coal and TDF.
+During the inspection both boilers were operating and the facility was filling the bunkers by conveyors with coal and wood.
 The source has two bunkers that each feed into the associated boiler.
 The bunkers are filled with coal and TDF from approximately 7:00am until 2:00pm, and then the bunkers are filled with wood once the TDF is finished, since the wood and TDF share the same conveyor to load into the bunkers.